 What should my company know about the state of temporary housing today?

 The world of temporary housing is rapidly evolving, with many new options entering the scene.
-Global Supply Chain Specialist Amanda Finneman takes a closer look in this Relo Tip Tuesday.
+Senior Global Supply Chain Specialist Amanda Finneman takes a closer look in this Relo Tip Tuesday.

 Complete transcript: “Hi, I’m Amanda Finneman, and welcome to Relo Tip Tuesday.
 My question is, ‘What should my company know about the state of temporary housing today?’